 Enter through the front door into the hall, where Mrs Kipling could keep an eye on unexpected guests from her mezzanine office window, into a Jacobean delight of local oak panelling and a black and white floor, arranged beautifully around the large stone fireplace.

 Discover the intriguing story behind the brass fish and listen to the chimes of one of the oldest working clocks in the National Trust’s collection.

 As you enter the study it almost feels as though Kipling has just left to return at any moment.
 The book-lined walls, his messy desk covered in ink spots and the day bed, with its cigarette burns, are evidence that this was very much his space.

-After 75 years Rudyard Kipling's voice can beheard in the house once again.
-A Pathe newsreel played in the study on an iPad has the only known footage of him speaking.
-Don't miss the phonograph with his verse set to music and select a station on the 1930s radio to hear on of his famous quotations.
+After 75 years Rudyard Kipling's voice can be heard in the house once again.
+A Pathé newsreel played in the kitchen has the only known footage of him speaking.
+Don't miss the phonograph with his verse set to music and select a station on the 1930s radio to hear one of his famous quotations.

 Discover the fascinating story behind Rudyard Kipling’s family tree and his connections to pre-Raphaelite artists, Prime Ministers and a fashionable reservoir in Staffordshire.
 Our volunteer guides have a wealth of knowledge which we love to share: from the British Empire in India to the iron industry in Sussex and everything in between, we aim to enrich your visit with fascinating stories and memorable experiences.